 - 1. Prepare you for entry level positions; - 2.
-Enable you to perform effectively in professional and career positions in management; and - Prepare you for graduate and professional study in business or management.
+Enable you to perform effectively in professional and career positions in finance; and - 3.
+Prepare you for graduate and professional study in business or finance.

 - 1. Economics (the theoretical basis for the discipline); - 2.
 Mathematics and statistics (the tool subjects);